 by Aiken PR

-Dr Mike Johnston MBE, Chief Executive of the Dairy Council which has supported the Lectures since the partnership began over 30 years ago, welcomed the expertise and international insights of Dr Booth for a virtual conversation on human nutrition and the ‘forgotten vitamin’.
+Dr Mike Johnston MBE, Chief Executive of the Dairy Council which has supported the Lectures since the partnership began over 30 years ago, welcomed the expertise and timely insights of Professor Lanham–New for the event’s first in–person lecture since 2020.

-“The lecture, thereafter, has been held each year in November or December.
-This annual event has provided important opportunities to access some of the leading international researchers in the field of human nutrition, and is a highlight of the Autumn term at the University.”
+“It continues to provide important opportunities to access some of the leading international researchers in the field of human nutrition and is a highlight of the academic year at the University.”